IN THIS PAGE

 When installing the PaperCut mobile app on an Android device, the PaperCut Printer is set up by default.
 When the user wants to print from an Android device, they print as normal and select the PaperCut Printer.
 There’s no need to install a printing profile on Android due to the differences in the OS.
 Phew!

-Releasing your print job from your mobile phone
+Releasing a print job from a mobile device

 This is where the magic happens!
-Normally at the point of printing, your document glides out of the printer - hopefully carefully into a tray awaiting your collection - but more likely onto the top of someone else’s printout, who then unwittingly picks it up and walks away with it.
+Normally at the point of printing, a document glides out of the printer - hopefully carefully into a tray awaiting its owner’s collection - but sometimes onto the top of someone else’s printout, who then unwittingly picks it up and walks away with it!

-With Pocket and Hive, the document doesn’t actually get released (printed) until you’re ready.
-Use the mobile app to:
+With PaperCut Hive and Pocket, the document doesn’t actually get released (printed) until the person who printed it is ready for it.
+That’s when they use the mobile app to:

-- see which jobs you have waiting to be printed
+• see which jobs are waiting to be printed

-- release your job to the printer of your choosing - you’re in control!
-See Secure Print Release for more information on the different release methods available.
+• securely release jobs to the printer of choice.
+See About Secure Print Release for more information on the different release methods available.

-With more concerns about cleanliness around shared spaces and shared resources, using the Mobile App on your own phone is a great touchless method to securely release print jobs.
-No printer-touching mitts required!
+Using the mobile app is a great touchless method to securely release print jobs.
+No printer-touching required!

-If you have the Pocket or Hive Mobile app installed, you’ll get a handy iOS notification or Android notification to give you peace of mind as your print job is processed.
+No more wondering - did Ctrl/Cmd P work?
+Should I try again?
+When the PaperCut Hive or Pocket mobile app is installed on a mobile device, users get a handy iOS notification or Android notification to give them peace of mind that their print job is processed.

 Notification types include:

 However, there’s good news!
-With the introduction of the Cloud Node, if you have the Cloud Node enabled, even if your Super Node goes down, iOS users will be able to continue to print.
+If you hae the Cloud Node enabled, even if your super node goes down, iOS users will be able to continue to print.

 Can I stop all notifications?